lawrennd/snippets/_information-game/includes/gradient-ascent-uncertainty.md

 \subsection{Gradient Ascent on Entropy with Uncertainty Constraints}

-\notes{We now explore how systems evolve from minimal entropy states toward maximum entropy while respecting uncertainty constraints.
-This process reveals the natural emergence of both quantum-like and classical-like behavior from purely information-theoretic principles.}
+\notes{As an example we perform gradient ascent starting with a minimal entropy state.
+This allows us to explore the saddle-point seeking behaviour of steepest ascent empirically.}

 \slides{
 * Entropy increases while respecting uncertainty constraints